Policy for Electronic Thesis/Dissertation

 PROCEDURE OF SUBMISSION — The Graduate School requires all students to submit the electronic version of their thesis or dissertation to The Graduate School instead of paper copies.
 A final copy of a thesis or dissertation, in portable document format (pdf), is to be completed and submitted to The Graduate School’s Formatting Advisor by 5:00 pm on the published deadline of the semester of graduation.
 See Dates & Deadlines.

 PROFESSIONAL PAPERS — The Graduate School does not require submission of professional papers.
-If submission is required by the department, the student must follow formatting requirements, procedures, and deadlines.
+If submission is required by the department, the student must follow the formatting requirements, procedures, and deadlines.

 THESIS/DISSERTATION PATENT POLICY — Patent or provisional patent filings based on data and results included in a thesis/dissertation should be submitted to the U.S. Patent Office (USPTO) prior to submission of the thesis/dissertation to The Graduate School.
 If a patent or provisional patent is not filed prior to the submission of the thesis/dissertation, the student, the graduate committee chair, and the department head may submit a written request to The Graduate School to withhold the thesis/dissertation from the ScholarWorks website.
 Upon receipt of notice from the USPTO that the patent has been received and filed, the department head shall inform The Graduate School that the thesis/dissertation is to be released for public access on the ScholarWorks website.